Language and Communication

 - Lack of the development of spoken language

-- Inability to initiate or sustain conversation with others
+- Inability to initiate or sustain a conversation with others

 - Cant utter a single word